mralbu/mralbu.github.io/content/publication/eusar2008/index.md

 - "1"
 publishDate: "2008-10-01T00:00:00Z"
 # slides: example
 summary: The Back-Projection Algorithm is a Synthetic Aperture Radar processing approach that uses time-domain convolution in order to perform SAR focusing.
-This work highlights benefits of this approach, such as exact inversion, ideal motion compensation including topography information and handling of general aperture geometries.
+Some benefits of this approach, such as exact inversion, image registration and ideal motion compensation are demonstrated, and an analysis of Circular SAR acquisition geometry and processing are discussed.
 tags:
 - Signal Processing
 - SAR